 Students often wonder how to get into medical school with a low GPA.
 Well, buckle up, because you are about to get some very honest advice!
-Let’s set the scene: you’ve just spent four years studying biology at a great school.
-You worked your butt off pursuing impressive , earn research publications, play on the soccer team, and have even stuck to your MCAT study schedule.
+Let’s set the scene: you’ve just studied biology at a great school for four years.
+You worked your butt off pursuing impressive extracurriculars for medical school, earning research publications, playing on the soccer team, and have even stuck to your MCAT study schedule.
 You put your blood, sweat, and tears into your experience over the past four years.
 But your GPA is just…meh.
 Maybe a 3.0, 3.2, or even 3.6.
-You could get mostly As, but a few semesters worth of Bs will tank your GPA.
+You could get mostly As, but a few semester’s worth of Bs will tank your GPA.
 Do you want to learn how to get into medical school with a low GPA?
 Continue reading our blog to find out!

 Listen to the blog!

 Medical Schools with the Lowest and Highest GPA Requirements